FreedomBox/Tips and Tricks

 - Your microSD card's speed impacts performance of your FreedomBox more than anything else.
 Make sure to buy something fast enough (UHS 1 or more).

 - microSD cards are unreliable in general.
 Make sure to keep a dd backup of the entire SD card to another computer frequently.
+Or use the Backups app to regularly do backups to another computer you have SSH access to.

 Raspberry Pi 3 Wi-Fi Access Point